More About Danielle

 After graduate school, I taught community college in East Oakland, working with one of the most diverse and system-impacted student populations in the country.
 My classrooms included gang-involved teens, formerly incarcerated youth, single teen mothers, international students from across the globe, and students with significant learning gaps.

-Born into and intersecting with family lines marked by addiction, abuse, betrayal, and wounded masculine and feminine dynamics, my personal history has given me an unflinching understanding of how patterns repeat—and how they can be healed.
-I have also faced the painful truth of how my own trauma behaviors, and years of hustling in survival mode, impacted my children.
-Legacy trauma is a core feature of the healing work I do now.
+Born into and intersecting with family lines marked by addiction, abuse, betrayal, and wounded masculine and feminine dynamics, my personal history has also given me an unflinching understanding of how patterns repeat—and how they can be healed.
+I have faced the painful truth of how my own trauma behaviors and wounded femininity, coupled with years of survival-driven hustling, impacted my children.
+Yet I also know that recognizing these patterns is what allows them to be broken, and that legacy trauma becomes the very ground from which authentic healing emerges.

-Ritual, Ceremony & Initiation
+Ritual, Ceremony & Initiation Training

 Attachment & Clinical Lenses